sgmurphy/wordpress-plugins/internal-links/readme.txt

 7. Import and Export Section - Here you can easily import and export plugin settings or your configured keywords.

 == Changelog ==

+= 2.23.6 - 13/Feb/2024 =
+* FIX: Fixed issue with contents not properly rendering.

 = 2.23.5 - 25/Jan/2024 =